Museums and Exhibits in Athens

 - An exact copy of the first Greek military aircraft “Daedalus”, War Museum, Syntagma metro

-Please take also notice that most museums are closed on Mondays.
+Please take also notice that most of the museums are closed on Mondays.